rusefi/rusefi_documentation/Technical/All-Supported-Triggers.md

 ## 36/2/2/2

-Might also be used on some Nissan and Miata
+Might also be used on some Daihatsu, Nissan and Miata

 ![36/2/2](Images/triggers/trigger_23.png)